As interest in artificial intelligence has exploded in the last two years, the prevalence of AI-related events has followed suit.

 About the RE•WORK Deep Learning Summit

-This article was written in partnership with RE•WORK.
+This article was sponsored by RE•WORK.
 For more information about advertising and promotional services at TechEmergence, visit the TechEmergence Advertising page.

 Header image credit: RE•WORK